LucasFaustman/cavitycrawler/README.md

 ## Assumptions

 1. I assumed that a quadratic solution would be fine.
+The program will go through each page on both Dentrix and DentalXChange, and each result, to find a match.

 ## Solution formulation